DavidOgalo/File_Search_Server/README.md

 1. **Memory Usage**: Higher memory consumption for certain algorithms (e.g., Rabin-Karp).
 2. **Execution Time**: Inefficiency of Naive Search and Binary Search for large datasets.
 3. **Scalability**: Performance degradation with high concurrency or extremely large datasets.
+4. **File Re-reading Overhead**: Additional overhead when REREAD_ON_QUERY is set to True, which might affect execution time.

 ### Recommendations

 1. **Use Z Algorithm for Large Datasets**: Implement the Z Algorithm for efficient performance.
 2. **Optimize Memory Usage**: Optimize algorithms to reduce memory consumption.
 3. **Enhance Scalability**: Implement load balancing and optimize server code for better scalability.
+4. **Assess Impact of REREAD_ON_QUERY**: Choose the REREAD_ON_QUERY setting based on specific use cases to balance between overhead and performance.
-4. **Further Testing**: Conduct additional tests with diverse data and query patterns.
+5. **Further Testing**: Conduct additional tests with diverse data and query patterns.

 ## Future Enhancements

 1. **Advanced Query Options**: Support regex and fuzzy searching.
 2. **Real-Time Analytics**: Monitor server performance and client query statistics in real-time.
 3. **Scalability Improvements**: Explore distributed computing techniques.
+4. **Enhanced Benchmarking**: Incorporate more detailed benchmarking to evaluate the impact of file re-reading and other parameters on performance.

 ## Conclusion